 Special thanks to Lauryn Blakesley for bringing us along on a recent end-of-season media preview hosted by Wachusetts Mountain.
-Countdown is already on for 2016-2017 season.
+Countdown is already on for next season.
 Get your tickets here.

 Take it away, Lauryn!

 We became official New Englanders almost 2 years ago.
 And since the day we first rested our heads on our pillows in Massachusetts all three of the kids have been asking to go skiing.
 I have no idea where they got the idea that magically you appear in June in New England and there is snow to ski on.

 Well, in a huge #parentfail last winter, we never made it to the slopes.
 But this year…this year we did and it was incredible.
 In fact, it was more than incredible.
 Let’s just say we got a gold medal in the “best mom and dad ever” event.

 Wachusett Mountain – in March – was the perfect skiing experience for these kids.
 A little over an hour away from our home, just outside of Worcester, MA, we arrived at the mountain at 8:30 a.m. sharp.
 The weather was perfect that day – 45 degrees.
 I actually was shocked at how much snow was on the mountain.
 I thought for sure the slopes would be run down and possibly even icy but they were most definitely not!

 The lifts open at 9 a.m. on the weekdays so we were there just in time to put our stuff down and get settled.

 Now, not a single one of us owns skis so rentals were it.
 We headed down to the rental area, entered all of our information into the computer, printed off our slips and headed over to grab our skis and helmets.
 It was a process that took ~5 minutes/person.
 I can imagine it gets a little busy on the weekend, but for a Monday – it was an easy in and out!
 Love that you can buy online before you go and maybe avoid a line or two.